What does ISPA consider to be spam?

 Spam is one of the most significant threats to the Internet, accounting for around 60% of all email traffic.
-Spam costs consumers and ISPs lots of money in bandwidth charges.
+Spam costs consumers and ISPs a lot of money in bandwidth charges.
 Despite the growing number of technological means for combating spam, the spammers somehow manage to stay one step ahead and the deluge shows little sign of abating.

-- They can write program which searches the web in spider-like fashion, following links to pages, and the links of those pages to other pages, to infinity.
+- They can write a program which searches the web in spider-like fashion, following links to pages, and the links of those pages to other pages, to infinity.
 As part of this link following process the program will search for obvious email addresses such as firstname.lastname@example.org or HTML mailto: links.
 In a short space of time many thousands of email addresses can be harvested in this fashion.

 - They can purchase an existing email address database from someone who runs a continuous spider program.
-Often selling for a few dollars and amounting to millions of email addresses, the purchase of such databases occurs not just by spammers but also more legitimate firms seeking new manners of advertising their product or service in a state of ignorance over spam.
+Often selling for a few dollars and amounting to millions of email addresses, the purchase of such databases occurs not just by spammers but also more legitimate firms seeking new methods of advertising their product or service in a state of ignorance over spam.